 For most families, Halloween is a fun and exciting experience.
 However, for children on the autism spectrum, the excitement, sensory stimulation, and “scary” atmosphere can feel overwhelming.
 We’re here to tell you that anyone can enjoy the festivities—as long as you prepare.

-Tips to make trick-or-treating fun for children with autism or sensory sensitivities:
+Tips to make Halloween fun for children with autism or sensory sensitivities:

 Leading up to Halloween, begin talking about all the lights, masks, crowds, and costumes associated with the holiday.
 You want your child to know what to expect, but be careful not to focus on small details they may obsess over.